Varka and Golshah: Unique 13th century edition with miniatures

-The epic is based on an old Arab story, but the only known manuscript is a 13th-century edition, generally held to be a product of early 13th-century Seljuks.
+The only known manuscript is a 13th-century edition, generally held to be a product of early 13th-century Seljuks.
 It is the earliest known illustrated manuscript in the Persian language, and was most probably created in Konya.

 The miniatures represent typical Central Asian people, thickset with large round heads.
 The author of the miniatures in the manuscript is the painter Abd ul-Mumin al-Khoyi, born in the city of Khoy in the Azerbaijan region.
 The manuscript was completed in Konya, under the Seljuk Sultanate of Rum.
 It is now located in the Topkapi Museum (Topkapı Sarayı Müzesi, Hazine 841 H.841).
 It can be dated to circa 1250.

 Weaponry

 The paintings from the manuscript provide rare depictions of the contemporary military of the Seljuk period, and may have influenced other known depictions of Turkic Seljuk soldiers.
 All depicted costumes and accoutrements are contemporary to the artist, in the 13th century CE.
 The miniatures constitute the first known example of illustrated Persian-language manuscript, dating from the pre-Mongol era, and are useful in studying weapons of the period.
 Particularly, metal face masks and chainmail helmets in Turkic fashion, and armor with small metal plates connected through straps, large round shields (the largest of them called "kite-shields") and long teardrop shields, armoured horses are depicted.
 The weapons and armour types depicted in the miniatures were common in the Middle East and the Caucasus in the Seljuk era.

 Rabī‘ cuts the head of his adversary.
 Battle scene, in Varka and Golshah, mid-13th century Seljuk Anatolia.